Reflective Supervision Learning Collaborative (RSLC)

 In this circumstance, the Reflective Consultant will reschedule to make up the time.

-8. How can I continue to receive reflective support, after completing the Learning Collaborative?
+9. How can I continue to receive reflective support after completing the Learning Collaborative?

-WI-AIMH will work with participants to connect them with an eligible RSC provider.
+Consider signing up for a Virtual RSC group through WI-AIMH.
+If this doesn’t work for you, WI-AIMH will connect you with an eligible RSC provider.
 The cost for any ongoing reflective support would need to be paid for by the professional or agency.

 Endorsement®